 You're going to Disney World?
 Good for you!
 It's likely you'll want to eat at least some of your meals on property.
 If so, you'll want to make restaurant reservations well ahead of your visit.
-Here is what you'll need to know to plan your visit.
 Have a great time.
 And enjoy your meals.

 - Telephone: (407) 939-1947 [(407) WDW-DINE]

-Call up to 180 days (6 months) in advance -- the sooner the better, especially during peak seasons.
+Again, call up to 180 days in advance—the sooner the better, especially during peak seasons.